NKyhl/WordleND/README.md

 # WordleND
 Wordle-like Django Project for Programming Paradigms - CSE 30332

-**Group 15 Members:**
+### Group Members
 - Nolan Kyhl
 - Miles Laning

-**Language Support for:**
+### Language Support
 - English
 - Spanish
 - German
 - French
 - Portuguese

-** Setup
+### Setup
 - pip install requests
-- Place a file called config.json within the src/ folder of this Django project.
-This json file should have the following format:
+- Create a file named config.json within the src/ folder of this Django project.

-{ "username": "your-username",
+- This json file should have the following format:
-  "password": "your-password",
+`{"username": "your-username", "password": "your-password", "access_token": "your-access_token"}`
-  "access_token": "your-access_token"
+- This configures access to the fake payment api created by the professor.
+Leave fields blank if you do not have credentials.

-}
+**Errata**
 - Game uses the US-keyboard and does not allow for special characters.
-If the random word has a special character, it's just a loss (after inputting 6 attempts).
+If the word chosen has a special character, it's currently impossible to guess it.